Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Recipient

-Dr. Andrew Demchuk, a stroke neurologist and researcher based in Calgary, is the recipient of the inaugural Dr. William Cochrane Health System Innovation Award.
+Dr. David Campbell, an endocrinology specialist and research based in Calgary, is the recipient of the 2025 Dr. William Cochrane Health System Innovation Award.

 Honourable mention

-Dr. Ken Kujlit Singh Parhar, an intensive care physician and clinical assistant professor in the Department of Critical Care Medicine at the University of Calgary, is being recognized for his significant impact on Alberta’s health care system with an honourable mention for the Dr. William Cochrane Health System Innovation Award.
+Dr. Lawrence Woo, an Edmonton-based pharmacist and entrepreneur, is recognized for his impact on Alberta’s health system with an honourable mention for the Dr. William Cochrane Health System Innovation Award.

 About Dr. William Cochrane